Background

 Strong quality assurance standards

-Federal regulations should promote home-care quality assurance standards that are guided by flexible consumer-oriented principles.
+Federal regulations should promote home-care quality assurance standards guided by flexible consumer-oriented principles.
 The principles should address the availability of comprehensive services, choice of providers, safety and freedom from exploitation, the right to participate in service planning, and maximum autonomy and independence.

-Federal regulations must stipulate the necessary components of a quality assurance program for home and community-based services (HCBS), including participant access; participant-centered service planning and delivery; provider capacity and capabilities; participant safeguards, rights, responsibilities, outcomes, and experience; system performance; and privacy concerns.
+Federal regulations must stipulate the necessary components of a quality assurance program for home- and community-based services (HCBS), including participant access; participant-centered service planning and delivery; provider capacity and capabilities; participant safeguards, rights, responsibilities, outcomes, and experience; system performance; and privacy concerns.

-Assessment of the clients’ experience should include consumer feedback on the quality and delivery of services.
+Assessment of the client’s experience should include consumer feedback on the quality and delivery of services.
 This includes whether the services accommodate when and how the client wants them delivered.

 The federal government should gather data and conduct research on standards for quality care, particularly in the area of nonskilled in-home care.